F33RNI/PRRC/README.md

 ## What is it?

 PRRC is Programmable Rainbow Redstone Computer.
-This is an 8-bit computer built in Minecraft that can be programmed in assembler.
+This is my first 8-bit computer built in Minecraft that can be programmed in assembler.
 The program can be flashed using a Python script that places torches in accordance with the specified bits

 Some specs:
 - **Clock frequency:** 0.2Hz